cosmos-sajal/gin_boilerplate/README.md

 | 20230705141125-create_index_mobile_no.sql | no      |
 +-------------------------------------------+---------+
 ```
-This output comes from gorp-migrations table from the DB.
+This output comes from the gorp-migrations table from the DB.

 #### How to use Redis Cache
 - Check for a file named [cache_adapter.go](https://github.com/cosmos-sajal/gin_boilerplate/blob/main/helpers/cache_adapter.go)